Sverker Åström

 Carl Sverker Åström (30 December 1915 – 26 June 2012) was a Swedish diplomat.
+After completing his studies, Åström began his career as an attaché at the Ministry for Foreign Affairs in Stockholm.
+He served in the Soviet Union during World War II and later held posts in Washington, D.C., and London, rising to key leadership roles at the Ministry for Foreign Affairs.
+From 1964 to 1970, he served as Sweden's Permanent Representative to the United Nations, followed by leading Sweden's EEC treaty negotiations.
+He later became State Secretary for Foreign Affairs and ambassador to France before retiring in 1982.

-Youth and education
+Early life and education

-Åström was born in Uppsala, the son of John Åström, a lawyer, and his wife, Brita (née Kugelberg).
+Åström was born on 30 December 1915 in Uppsala, Sweden, the son of John Åström, a lawyer, and his wife Brita Kugelberg.
 His father died shortly before the Kreuger Crash in 1930.

 Åström studied at Uppsala University where he received a Bachelor of Arts in 1935 and a Candidate of Law in 1939. Åström was a member of the National Student Association in Uppsala, an organization affiliated with the pro-Nazi National League of Sweden, from 1932 to 1937.